01 Jul Top 5 Portable Digital Pianos Under $1000 – REVIEW | LOWER PRICE

 This is a fun feature and I like it for rhythm training and learning to play by ear.
 The P-125 weighs in at 26lbs and measures approx 52″ long x 12″ deep x 7″ high so it’s portable enough but not quite as compact as the Casio PXS models or as amazing as the Korg XE20, but that model is $200 more.
 Overall this Yamaha piano is a good choice in its price range and we do recommend it.
 As always and with all digital pianos, we can help you order for less money than internet and Amazon discount pricing along with free shipping, no tax, brand new, with new factory warranty.

 You really cannot go wrong with any of these models because they all have some nice features.
-But the biggest bang for the buck out of all of them in our opinion is unquestionably the brand new Casio PX-S3000 for $849.
-At just $150 more than the Kawai ES110 and Roland FP30, and just $200 more than the Yamaha P-125 or Casio PX-S1000, the PX-S3000 in our opinion is definitely worth the extra money for a huge variety of reasons.
-If you are already spending between $500 to $700 for a good portable digital piano, then going up to $849 for an absolutely outstanding portable digital piano makes more sense to me, especially if you plan on keeping it for a long time.
+But the biggest bang for the buck out of all of them in our opinion is the brand Casio PX-S3100 for $879 or the Korg XE20SP at $949.
+Even these though these 2 models are more money than the Kawai ES120, Roland FP30X, Yamaha P-125, and Casio PX-S1100, the Casio PX-S3100 and Korg XE20SP in our opinion are definitely worth the extra money for a variety of reasons.
+If you are already spending between $500 to $700 for a good portable digital piano, then going up to $879 and $949 for an outstanding portable digital piano makes more sense to me, especially if you plan on keeping it for a long time.

-Whichever one you choose, please contact us because we truly are the digital piano EXPERTS.
+Whichever one you choose, please contact us because we are the digital piano EXPERTS.
 Please do not purchase any piano from anyone until you find out how we can save you even more money over what’s out there on Amazon, internet, or stores including free shipping, no tax, full factory warranty, along with discounts on factory accessories.
-We can also show you how to get special 6 month (no interest) financing if that may be of interest to you (no pun intended:).
+We can also show you how to get special 6 month (no interest) financing if that may be of interest to you.